Pyramids and tribal minorities

 Plan your tailor-made trip

-Join us on one of our next trips to Sudan
+Discover our scheduled trips to Sudan

 Sorry, currently we have no scheduled departures to Sudan.
 We can also organize a tailor-made trip for you.
 Please fill out the form below commenting on your interests.